Marketing Best Practices

 Contact the project team (brokers, architect, property management, etc.) to let them know an online presence for the property exists and encourage them to share it.

-Send a targeted email blast to a database of potential prospects with relevant news and include a link to your property website.
+Send a sequence of targeted email blasts to a segmented database of potential prospects with relevant news and include a link to your property website.

 Include your property as part of a bigger company newsletter.
 Keep the property in the spotlight and share updates or key highlights.

-Send a personal email to close friends and colleagues and ask them if they could share your property on their social media channels.
+Send a personal email to close industry peers and colleagues and ask them if they could circulate your property to relevant prospects and share on their social media channels.

 Contact local press media and pitch them exclusive news about the property before announcing it yourself.

-Ask bloggers if you could write a guest post for them and share your expertise, then include your property website URL in the byline.
+Ask bloggers in the industry if you could write a guest post for them and share your expertise, then include your property website URL in the byline.

 Get your property verified on Google My Business and make sure you include a phone number and website.
 Your listing on Google My Business will increase the visibility of your property on three massive platforms used by the vast majority of your potential prospects: Google Search, Google Maps, and Google+.